Clean-out-your-fridge Vegan Chili! A fast and easy vegan chili recipe that is loaded up with healthy veggies! Easy and fast to make!

 Good morning, fall.
 It comes round again, so grounding and honest.
 Reminding us that time is precious, time is short – and to live fully while we still can.
 I’m back from a visit to Finland, my mother’s country, where I went on road trip with my two Finnish aunts to visit more aunts, uncles and a host of cousins.
 I come home with a heart that is full.

-Here’s a simple, flavorful recipe for clean-out your fridge, Quick Vegan Chili.
+Here’s a simple, flavorful recipe for Clean-Out- Your Fridge, Vegan Chili.
 It can be made in 45 minutes, with only 25 minutes of hands-on time.
 Though it’s made only with veggies and beans, it has delicious depth and complexity that will even convert meat-eaters!
-Make a big batch on Sunday, then serve it up during the busy workweek, or freeze in batches.
-Hearty and deeply satisfying, this healthy meal is low in calories and cholesterol.
+Make a big batch on Sunday, then serve it up during the busy workweek, or freeze it in batches.
+Hearty and deeply satisfying, this healthy vegan meal loaded up with vegetables and is low in calories and cholesterol, with tons of flavor!

 The basic veggies are onion, carrot, red bell pepper and celery, then feel free to include the stray parsnip, zucchini, sweet potato, or winter squash if you like.